https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 Infuse thematic decor – be creative and bold!

-• Drink table: there should always be a bar cart or separate drink table (situated near handy bins for waters/soft drinks, recycling and trash), which caters to kids and adults (if your soiree includes young ‘uns).
-Another simple trick is to dress the glasses – ideas include colorful straws, I.D. tags, interesting glasses, etc. Don’t forget your signature cocktail, too (click here for our recipe for peach punch…scroll down to the bottom of the post).
+• Drink table: there should always be a bar cart or drink table that’s situated near bins for water and soft drinks.
+Another simple trick is to dress the glasses – ideas include colorful straws, I.D. tags, interesting glasses, etc. Don’t forget your signature cocktail (here’s our recipe for peach punch)!

 Drink tables should go solo near handy bins